 - NOTE: I melted the coconut oil and steeped two tablespoons of freshly ground coffee in a coffee filter for 60 minutes.
 I steeped 1 tbsp. of the coffee in the ¾ cup of buttermilk.
 I also melted the 1 cup of butter from the buttercream and steeped 2 tbsp. of the coffee in it for about 60-90 minutes.
 I then removed all the coffee filters with the coffee to dispose of and allowed the butter to come back to a solid form and the other ingredients to come to room temperature.
 I did this a day in advance of making the cake!

 - Preheat oven to 350F.
 Grease two 8-inch cake pans and set aside.

 - In the bowl of a stand mixer, sift in the flours, baking soda, salt, and cocoa powder.
 Pour in the sugars.
 Combine, using the paddle attachment.
-While the mixer is on low, add in the coffee-flavoured coconut oil, coffee-flavoured buttermilk, and egg.
+While the mixer is on low, add in the coffee-flavored coconut oil, coffee-flavored buttermilk, and egg.

 - Gently, and slowly, pour in the hot coffee.
 The batter appears really liquidity but do not panic!
 Stir in vanilla until combined.

 - Pour equally into each pan.
 I find this cake made small layers.
 You could use my full recipe (double the contents listed above,) but I find it is then way too much batter, so there is no winning!

 - Bake for 30-35 minutes, or until toothpick comes out clean.
 Place pans onto cooling rack and wait until the pans are cool enough for you to handle.
 Flip cakes out and allow them to finish cooling on rack.
 Once cool, slice off top for an even surface.